litch0/CefSimpleClient/Readme.md

 ## Building

-create a temp dir
+### create a temp dir
 ```Console
 mkdir build
 cd build
 ```

-build the project
+### build the project
+you have to download libcef.so from the cef project and put it inside Libs/Release or use the libcef.so on the [releases](https://github.com/litch0/CefSimpleClient/releases/tag/1.0.0)

 ```Console
 cmake ..
 make